omega-gg/vox/doc/about.md

 Also, we are aligned with the Motion Freedom ethical principles: https://omega.gg/about/MotionFreedom

+If you have questions about the platform, tell us here: https://omega.gg/discord

 ## Related resources

 - [vox](../README.md) - VBML hosting platform